Magnus Chase and the Gods of Asgard: Hotel Valhalla: Guide to the Norse Worlds

 Hunding's description of the nine worlds is followed by sections describing some of the Norse gods and creatures, most accompanied by a supplementary short story, interview, poem, or note.
 The list of gods includes Odin, Thor, Loki, Frey, Freya, Skirnir, Mimir, Hel, Heimdal, Ran, Frigg, Balder, Hod, Idun, Honir, Tyr, Uller, and Njord.
 Hunding lists the homeworld of each one, as well as their physical description, family members, and what they are best known for.
 A few of the better-known gods also get a few extra facts thrown in.
 Snorri Sturluson manages to get interviews with a few of the gods, while others get short stories.
 Frey gets to have a rap battle with Jack the sword, and Frigg answers questions in a weekly advice column.

-The list of mythical beings includes Surt, Ymir, Utgard-Loki, Gerd, Elves, Dwarves, Valkyries, and the Norns.
+The list of mythical beings includes Surt, Ymir, Utgard-Loki, Gerd, Elves, dwarves, Valkyries, and the Norns.
 Each entry includes the being's classification, homeworld, appearance, and what they are best known for.
 The extra material includes a threat from Surt, a poem by Gerd, a message from the Alfheim news team, diary entries, and a few short stories.

 Next, Hunding (who's really getting tired of having to write the book at this point) lists the fantastic creatures of the Norse world.
 He addresses Nidhogg, the eagle of Yggdrasil, Ratatosk, Heidrun, Eikthrymir, Saehrimnir, Sleipnir, Jormungand, Fenris wolf, and Thor's goats, Otis and Marvin, explaining what they are, where they live, and why they are noteworthy.
-Ratatosk manages to fit in some insults, Sleipnir tells the story of how Loki gave birth to his dad, and Marvin includes some tasty recipes for goat meat, while Njord provides some lullabies written by Frey that are useful in keeping Jormungand asleep.
+Ratatosk manages to fit in some insults, Sleipnir tells the story of how Loki gave birth to him, and Marvin includes some tasty recipes for goat meat, while Njord provides some lullabies written by Frey that are useful in keeping Jormungand asleep.

 Helgi closes the book, urging the readers to consider all the possibilities that their afterlife affords them.
 He again strongly discourages them from asking him any questions.
 A pronunciation guide and glossary are also included.

+Currently last book for now as series wasn't continued there is news that it will so this book was last installment other than "9 From the Nine Worlds".